AVEVA/CONNECT-data-services-developer-docs/content/api-reference/assets/asset-search-api.md

 ## `Asset Faceted Search`

 Asset faceted search allows searching by asset facets.
+Asset facets are not case sensitive.
 At this moment, only asset metadata is facetable.

 ### Request